 Hormel Foods employees are eligible for a retirement savings plan that includes company contributions.
-In fiscal year 2013, the company contributed $29.9 million to its defined contribution benefit plans.
-Hormel Foods also contributed $25.9 million to its defined benefit plans and continues to maintain these plans on a fully funded basis.
+In fiscal year 2014, the company contributed $30.1 million to its defined contribution benefit plans.
+Hormel Foods also contributed $29.7 million to its defined benefit plans and continues to maintain these plans on a fully-funded basis.

 Our educational assistance program reimburses eligible employees for undergraduate, graduate and preparatory course fees, books and lab fees.

-Hormel Foods offers adoption benefits to employees.
+Hormel Foods also offers adoption benefits to employees for those looking to expand their family.
 These benefits include financial reimbursement, leave of absence and resource and referral services for up to three adoptions per household during the employee’s tenure with the company.

-More information on our employee benefits can be found in Careers.
+More information about our employee benefits can be found in Careers.

-The goal of our pay programs is to attract, retain, motivate and reward highly qualified employees.
+The goal of our pay programs is to attract, retain, motivate and reward highly-qualified employees.
 We aim to maintain internal equity while remaining competitive with external labor markets and ensuring consistent and nonbiased pay programs.
-Information about our employee tenure can be found in our 2013 Corporate Responsibility Report.
+Information about our employee tenure can be found in our 2014 Corporate Responsibility Report.